 It is hard to imagine a more passionate and reasoned defense of freedom and toleration than that offered by Spinoza.

 - Spinoza Opera, edited by Carl Gebhardt, 5 volumes (Heidelberg: Carl Winters, 1925, 1972 [volume 5, 1987]).
-Abbreviated in text as G. Note: A new critical edition of Spinoza's writings is now being prepared by the Groupe de recherches spinoziste; this will eventually replace Gebhardt.
-As of July 2012, three volumes have appeared: Tractatus Theologico-Politicus, Tractatus Politicus, and Premiers écrits, all published by Presses Universitaires de France.
+Abbreviated in SEP entry as G. Note: A new critical edition of Spinoza’s writings is now being prepared by the Groupe de recherches spinoziste; this will eventually replace Gebhardt.
+As of July 2012, four volumes have appeared: Tractatus Theologico-Politicus, Tractatus Politicus, Ethica and Premiers écrits, all published by Presses Universitaires de France.

-- Spinoza, The Letters, Samuel Shirley, translator (Indianapolis: Hackett Publishing, 1995).
+- Spinoza, Baruch, The Complete Works, Samuel Shirley, translator (Indianapolis: Hackett Publishing, 2002).

 - Allison, Henry, 1987.
 Benedict de Spinoza: An Introduction, New Haven: Yale University Press.

 - Balibar, Etienne, 1998.
 Spinoza and Politics, London: Verso.

 - Bennett, Jonathan, 1984.
 A Study of Spinoza’s Ethics, Indianapolis: Hackett Publishing.